 Ep.
 14: Important Middle Ear Infection Information that Parents Need to Know

-Because I have not fully developed the technical skills to successfully edit an interview episode, today I will launch another SOLO-CAST!
 Today’s episode will be a chat about ear infections and will specifically discuss middle ear infections which most people consider to be THE ear infection.

 But my purpose today is to give a big old overview of these ear infections.
 Like Middle ear infections 101.